xxjapp/xdialog/readme.md

     // use 0 value to disable closing dialog automatically
     timeout: 0,

+    // listen enter key press or not
+    listenEnterKey: true,

+    // listen ESC key press or not
+    listenESCKey: true,

     // callback when dialog element is about to be created
     // return false to stop creating process
     beforecreate: null,